 Here’s a quick primer on each variety of peppercorn:

-Pink Peppercorns: These little beauties are actually part of the cashew family.
+These little beauties are actually part of the cashew family.
 The floral, nutty kernel is surrounded by a paper thin, pink outer layer.
-While not so good in a grinder (they’re too light in weight and will just spin around inside), they add a wonderful dimension to peppercorn blends and on their own the flavor works surprisingly well in desserts and with fruit.
+While not so good in a grinder by themselves (they’re too light in weight and will just spin around inside), they add a wonderful dimension to peppercorn blends and on their own the flavor works surprisingly well in desserts and with fruit.

 Szechuan is the dried rind from the berry fruit of a prickly ash tree.
 It has a woody and slightly citrusy flavor, but its most unique attribute is the slight numbing, tingling effect it has on the taste buds.
 This effect wakes up your mouth and can change the way you taste food.
 It’s most popularly used in combination with other spices, like star anise and ginger, in Chinese Szechwan cuisine.

 A quick note: Pepper can be used as a seasoning on just about anything.
 And while we're giving you a few traditional uses, we also wanted to introduce you to ways to expand your peppercorn palate...including drinks and desserts!

 Tingly Pineapple Mocktail

 This fruity, non-alcoholic mocktail is a sophisticated show-stopper for your next social gathering.
 Szechwan Peppercorns give it the signature tingle.

 Fruity, tangy, and floral, these show-stopping sandwich cookies taste as good as they look.
 The floral nuttiness of Pink Peppercorns complements the unique flavors of rose and ruby chocolate.